Mike Williams Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 - Williams has been the target of 18.4% (112 total) of his team's 610 passing attempts this season.

-- With 17 targets in the red zone this season, Williams has been on the receiving end of 17.3% of his team's 98 red zone pass attempts.
+- Williams has seen the ball thrown his way 17 times in the red zone this season, 17.3% of his team's 98 red zone pass attempts.

 - The Chargers have run 60.3% passing plays and 39.7% rushing plays this season.
 They rank sixth in the NFL in scoring.